Bill Dolan Interview Part 1

 CA: I could probably try to make that happen.

-Bill 5BD: Oh, I’m not saying—it’s just, I want you to talk to him.
+BD: Oh, I’m not saying—it’s just, I want you to talk to him.
 [Laughs]

 CA: I don’t care.
 I’ll talk to him.
 I totally do not care, Bill.
 I’ll tell you, I care about two things in this world: my wife and my kid.

 BD: Then you should be concerned about things.
 You should be concerned about the future.
 There are things being implemented in society today that are going to have a larger effect on the future of your child.
-And I know that you think about those things and it’s a hard—dude, I don’t have any kids.
+And I know that you think about those things, and it’s a hard—dude, I don’t have any kids.
 That’s how much faith I have in the system.

 CA: How long have you been married?

 BD: Five years, but we’ve been—that’s not the point.
-Having kids brings up a lot of issues in my brain that makes me feel I may not want to.
+Having kids brings up a lot of issues in my brain that make me feel I may not want to.
 I have a bleak outlook.

-CA: For the first 42 years of my life I said I do not want to have kids and I should not have kids.
+CA: For the first 42 years of my life, I said I do not want to have kids and I should not have kids.
 I should not.
 I’m not…I’m not a good example of a human being.

-BD: That’s too bad you think of yourself that way.
+BD: That’s too bad, you think of yourself that way.
 I know the feeling.

 CA: But then you meet somebody and it’s like [claps his hands] Oh!
 Hello!
 And man, I never thought I would get married.
 And she was knocked up a month after we got married.
-Now we have this kid and I’ve never felt the type of love that I have for my wife and son.
+Now we have this kid, and I’ve never felt the type of love that I have for my wife and son.
 And I think, “I hope that it’s turned me into a decent human being.”
 But I never expected it to happen.
-Before, I was like, yeah, I’d been in love a few times but mostly I didn’t care.
+Before, I was like, yeah, I’d been in love a few times, but mostly I didn’t care.
 Man, the depth and the intensity of the love I have for them, it hurts, but you know, I feel it.

 BD: I have love for my wife [Wendy], very deep and committed love.
 I want to share the rest of my life with her.
 But I just have a lot of issues about the world, and maybe I’m wrong, but I have a right to say that.
 Isn’t that what America is about?
 Freedom of speech?